tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/09-czesc-1-historyczne-dowody-wczesne-rozpoznanie.md

 W 2 Liście Piotra 3,15-16 Piotr stawia Listy Pawła na równi z „innymi Pismami”.
 Chociaż niektóre z nich były dostępne już prawdopodobnie od piętnastu lat, atrament na innych ledwie zdążył wyschnąć, a być może 2 List do Tymoteusza nie został jeszcze napisany, kiedy Piotr pisał.
 Pisma Pawła zostały rozpoznane i ogłoszone przez autorytet apostolski jako Pismo Święte, gdy tylko się pojawiły.

-In 2 Peter 3,15-16, Peter puts the Epistles of Paul on the same level as “the other Scriptures”.
-Although some had been out for perhaps fifteen years, the ink was scarcely dry on others, and perhaps 2 Timothy had not yet been penned when Peter wrote.
-Paul's writings were recognized and declared by apostolic authority to be Scripture as soon as they appeared.

 [^reprodukcja-rozdzialu]: Od tego momentu, ta Część I stanowi w zasadzie reprodukcję (z kilkoma upiększeniami) większości Rozdziału 5 mojej książki „The Identity of the New Testament Text IV” („Tożsamość Tekstu Nowego Testamentu IV”), dostępnej na Amazon.com, a także na mojej stronie internetowej, www.prunch.org.

 [^cowel-zrodlo]: Colwell, „Jaki jest najlepszy Nowy Testament?” [ang. „What is the Best New Testament?”, przyp. tłum.], s.
 53. (Później zmienił zdanie.)